 Holidaying within the Netherlands during COVID-19

-A holiday within the Netherlands is allowed, although some things are different: holidaymakers should travel to their destination by bike or car, but not by public transport, Prime Minister Mark Rutte says.
-Public transport is still reserved only for journeys that are absolutely necessary, not for day trips.
+A holiday within the Netherlands is allowed, although some things are different: holidaymakers are encouraged to travel to their destination by bike or car, and to avoid public transport where possible, particularly during rush hour.

 Travelling by car in the Netherlands during coronavirus

 You can still travel by car in the Netherlands.
 Until July 1 it was a punishable offence to have more than two people from different households in the one car.
 Now, that is permitted, but travellers are advised to wear face masks if they are travelling in a car with someone outside their household.